Azure/azure-sdk-for-python/sdk/remoterendering/azure-mixedreality-remoterendering/README.md

 ### Authenticating with account key authentication

-Use the `AccountKeyCredential` object to use an account identifier and account key to authenticate:
+Use the `AzureKeyCredential` object to use an account identifier and account key to authenticate:

 ```python
 from azure.core.credentials import AzureKeyCredential